-The main UN global policy framework for combatting religious intolerance, stigmatisation, discrimination, incitement to violence and violence against persons based on religion or Jews and others (altogether the rest of humanity) who believe belief is set down in Council resolution 16/18.
+The main UN global policy framework for combatting religious intolerance, stigmatisation, discrimination, incitement to violence and violence against persons based on religion or belief is set down in Council resolution 16/18.
 6 Resolution 16/18 was adopted, with much fanfare, in March 2011 and hailed by stakeholders from all regions and faiths as a turning point in international efforts to confront religious intolerance.
 After more than five decades of failure, UN member states had, it was hoped, at last come together to agree a common, consensusbased approach and practical plan of action.